EdoWhite/ViT-Forest-Fire-Detection/README.md

 ## Demo Web Application

-To showcase the final model, we developed a simple web application, available at https://huggingface.co/spaces/EdBianchi/Forest-Fire-Detection The demo allows the user to upload an image and predict if there is a smoke, fire or normal situation.
+To showcase the final model, we developed a simple web application [hosted on Huggingface](https://huggingface.co/spaces/EdBianchi/Forest-Fire-Detection).
+The demo allows the user to upload an image and predict if there is a smoke, fire or normal situation.
 We report here a screenshot of the GUI.

 ## References